mnot/I-D/uri-get-off-my-lawn/draft.md

 media type of the response.
 Likewise, pre-packaged applications often have highly structured URIs that can only be changed in limited ways (often, just the hostname and port they are deployed upon).

-Because the owner of the URI is choosing to use the server or the software, this can be seen as reasonable delegation of authority.
-When such conventions are mandated by standards, however, it can have several potentially detrimental effects:
+Because the owner of the URI (as defined in {{webarch}} Section 2.2.2.1) is choosing to use the server or the software, this can be seen as reasonable delegation of authority.
+When such conventions are mandated by a party other than the owner, however, it can have several potentially detrimental effects:

 * Collisions - As more conventions for URI structure become standardised, it becomes more likely that there will be collisions between such conventions (especially considering that servers,